-Objective One: During the project period of October 1, 2017 through September 30, 2018, the CLP will improve the quality of and access to library and information services by enhancing electronic linkages between the library and the community.
+Objective One: During the project period of October 1, 2018 through September 30, 2019, the CLP will improve the quality of and access to library and information services between the library and the community.

-Objective Two: During the same project period the CLP will increase community programming to include attracting children and more community members into the library.
+Objective Two: During the same project period the CLP will increase community programming to increase cultural events and attract more community members into the library.

-Project Time Frame: October 1, 2017 through September 30, 2018
+Project Time Frame: October 1, 2018 through September 30, 2019